annahosanna/Mac-Java-VPN-Proxy-Notes/README.md

   without first traversing the internal servers.
 The routing/reachability tests could result in timeouts or blocking delays.
 Figure out a way to resolve the interface and its IP without creating a new connection.
 (For instance caching)
-  2. The Default route planner does not  have an option to tunnel through a proxy even though HttpClient supports it.
-Add that option.
-* The CustomCloseableHttpClient:
- 1. Just a CloseableHttpClient with some presets such as using the Custom Route Planner.
 * Some remote web servers close the socket after a fixed period of time or number of requests to prevent resouce leaks, despite keep-alive values.
 What is the most gracefull way to deal with this?
 HttpClient tries to reuse a